-When it comes to working capital loans, the terms are a bit different from traditional term loans.
+When it comes to working capital loans, the business loan terms are a bit different from traditional term loans.
 Since working capital funding is a short term solution for businesses who need immediate funding, working capital terms are often a few months to a year.

 A working capital loan is easier to obtain than you may think.
 Here are just some of the reasons why many business owners are using working capital funding to help them stay afloat:

 A term loan is a long-term loan that is used to finance business growth opportunities or the purchase of assets.
 A working capital loan, on the other hand, is typically repaid within a few months and is used to finance everyday operational expenses.

 Another key difference between the two is the amount of paperwork needed for the application and approval process.
 A working capital loan is quick and does not require a lot of paperwork so long as the business has a good credit history.
 But overall, business working capital loans require much less documentation than a traditional term loan.
 Working capital terms include higher interest rates than term loans.
 However, since they are often paid in two or three installments, they can be much less when compared to the amount of interest paid over the life of a long-term loan.